 Key takeaways

-- Different types of lines have varying lifespans and sensitivities to environmental conditions.
+• Different types of fishing lines have varying lifespans - monofilament lasts 1-3 years, fluorocarbon 2-6 seasons, and braided up to a decade

 Monofilament